 “If you’re talking about the shorts, that’s not unusual for him.
 I told you, Eddie’s not too bright.”

-Haley watched through the sideview mirror as Dave drove back in the direction of the general store, her car once again covered in a blanket of snow, leaving not a shred of evidence that only moments before, wolves had dug mounds of it away trying to clear a path to get to her.
+Haley watched through the side-view mirror as Dave drove back toward the general store, her car once again covered in a blanket of snow, leaving not a shred of evidence that only moments before, wolves had dug mounds of it away trying to clear a path to get to her.

 “Did you flag my car?” she asked, wondering how the tow truck driver would ever find it buried under a thick blanket of snow.